 Wandering Hall D

 It was all very kid-friendly and aesthetically-pleasing.
 I’m curious to know if there were different booths in the periphery on different days, since the variety was so spectacular.
 Many companies seemed to be there only to expose more Koreans to their products and gauge their reaction for future expansion into the Korean market.
 The portion of international participants was well over half.
+I was expecting more chocolate goods, but got a lot of chocolate-flavored goods.

 Chocolate From Around the World

 The event definitely caters to Korean tastes, but there’s a nice mix of foreign elements thrown in, including three sections with chocolate and cacao products from abroad.
 The embassies of the Ivory Coast and Ghana and Ecuador recruited some of their citizens living in Seoul as proxies for some chocolate makers and companies from those countries.
-The selection from Ecuador was particularly impressive, and included a Korean company which owns some farms across Ecuador and sells their beans to a variety of makers around the world.
+The selection from Ecuador was particularly impressive, and included a Korean company which owns some farms across Ecuador, and sells their beans to a variety of makers around the world.
 Several companies were there selling raw cacao beans, actually.

 All the basic info on cacao growth and chocolate making seemed to be present in several languages.
 It was truly refreshing to see the multitude of cacao fruit images and coffee farmers thrown around the event space; I am a strong proponent of people constantly learning more about where their food comes from.
 It’s for that reason that I’m so heartily looking forward to seeing the culinary offerings of Korea, including the famous tea fields in the south and the orange groves on Jeju Island.